How to Stop Frizzy Hair

 That brings us back to the cuticle.

-The health of our hair is very much dependent on the state of the cuticle.
+Because the health of our hair is very much dependent on the state of the cuticle.

-If the scales lift, then the cuticle can’t effectively do its job of protecting the cortex, making hair prone to frizz.
+For instance, if the scales lift, then the cuticle can’t effectively do its job of protecting the cortex, making hair prone to frizz.

 There are plenty of things that can cause our hair to become damaged.